-THERE IS IN A SENSE NOT MUCH TO SAY about the workings of the Ministry of the Word, the reading of the Lections - the wordy portion of Mass.
+THERE IS IN A SENSE not much to say about the workings of the Ministry of the Word, the reading of the Lections - the wordy portion of Mass.
 There's a lot to say about the more active parts of our rite, where there are movements and gestures to be accounted for.
 Now we are to sit and listen, and chatter less, even within our own minds.
 We are to be receptive.

-Still, listening to the Bible read in church as a way of hearing God is such a mysterious business - and so easy to misunderstand - that we ought to stand back for a minute and consider what is happening.
+Still, listening to the Bible read in church as a way of hearing God is such a mysterious business - and so often misunderstood - that we ought to stand back for a minute and consider what is happening.
 Let us reflect.

 Last week we were saying what the Bible is not.
 It is not a long book which happens to be uniquely, magically free of factual errors historical, moral and theological.
 It is not a secret memorandum from God to the individual, detailing what He is up to and what we are to do.
-It is not so very illuminating read in solitude.
-If we steal off to a corner with a copy of the

-Bible and mull over it, without listening to how the Church understands it, we are deadly trouble: for the letter killeth, but the spirit giveth life, littera enim occidit Spiritus autem vivificat.
+Much of it is not, frankly, very illuminating read in solitude.
+If we steal off to a corner with a copy of the Bible and mull over it, without listening to how the Church understands it, we are deadly trouble: for the letter killeth, but the spirit giveth life, littera enim occidit Spiritus autem vivificat.
 The Spirit of God is alive in the Church, and the Bible is one of the means God the Spirit uses to speak to the Church.
-Wrenched away from liturgical use (which is what the Bible was assembled for), the letter of the Bible can easily be misused.
-The letter killeth.